Boiler tubes - for pressure equipment, used at higher temperatures

 Tube sizes acc. to GOST and TU standards,

-Tube sizes acc. to ANSI standards,
+Tube sizes acc. to ASME standard,

-Tube sizes acc. to ASME standards,
+Tube sizes acc. to ASTM standard,

-Precision tube sizes.
+Precision tubes sizes.

-|Diameter (OD) [mm]||Wall (WT) [mm]||Length (L) [m]|
+|Diameter (OD) [mm]||Wall (WT) [mm]||Length (L) [mm]|

 |OD < 60,3||5 – 6|

-|OD => 60,3||WT < 7,1||5 – 6 or 10 – 14 after an agreement 22,4|
+|OD => 60,3||WT < 7,1||5 – 6 or 10 – 14|

 |WT => 7,1||5 – 6|

 Tube ends for pressure equipmentThe ends of the tubes are vertical to the longitudinal axis and are without burrs.

-The TR1 quality group is usually tested with nonspecified testing.
-The TR2 quality group is always tested with specified testing.
-The main difference in the mandatory tests between the TR1 and the TR2 is the fact, that in the TR2 quality the test is done using blow bending test at the 0°C temperature and as an optional test in this quality it is possible to agree on nondestructive test as a proof of longitudinal defects.
+Tube testing for pressure equipmentThe group of TR1 quality is usually tested by a nonspecified test.
+The group of TR2 quality is always tested by a specified test.
+The main difference in the mandatory testing between the TR1 and the TR2 is the fact, that in the TR2 quality the testing is done by blow bending test at 0°C temperature and as the optional test at this quality it can be agreed to do the nondestructive test as a proof of longitudinal defects.